SaraSadik651387/Audio-Processing-with-OpenAI-API/README.md

 ```bash
 pip install openai pydub speechrecognition
 ```
+Additionally, make sure you have **FFmpeg** installed on your system

 ## Usage 🚀
 1. Place your audio file (e.g., `good_morning.wav`) in the project folder.